GerhardR/kfusion/README.md

   - interactive viewpoint
 - write an inverse tracking method that moves the camera in the system
 - save size through combined depth + 2D normal maps
-- tracking works much better with a detailed model and sharp bounds on normals (0.9), problem for low resultion ?

 Done
 -----
+- improved raycasting by an implementation closer to the paper.
+This also seems to take care of the following issue:
+    - tracking works much better with a detailed model and sharp bounds on normals (0.9), problem for low resultion ?
 - created dedicated Image class templated on different memory locations, reduces most dependencies on libcvd
 - removed all 3D grids to reduce code and maybe speed up as well